wp-plugins/editorial-calendar/readme.txt

 Tested up to: 2.8.5
 Stable tag: none

+THIS PLUGIN IS NOT READY FOR DOWNLOAD.
 Editorial calendar lets you see all your posts and drag and drop them to change the date.

 == Description ==